-For some countries, we rely on country-specific studies that include estimates of agricultural land and that are published in the World Inequality Database: China (Piketty, Yang, and Zucman (2019)), Ireland (Daly and Morgan (2021)), Russia (Novokmet, Piketty, and Zucman (2018)), Spain (Artola Blanco, Bauluz, and Martínez-Toledano (2020)), Sweden (Waldenström (2017)), UK (Piketty and Zucman (2014); Bauluz (2019)), US (Piketty and Zucman (2014); Bauluz (2019)).
-We have extended the original series for China and Russia which were available until 2015, assuming that agricultural land has remained constant as a percentage of national income during the period 2016-2020.
-For India, we estimate agricultural land owned by households in 2012 using the All-India Debt and Investment Survey.
+Moreover, we have extended the original series for Denmark and Norway up to 2022 by making use of the same assumptions as the authors.
+That is, we compute agricultural land as 10 times the value of cultivated biological resources.
+We follow the same procedure for Finland.
+In Russia, a country for which data were available until 2015, we assume that agricultural land has remained constant as a percentage of national income during the period 2016-2021.
+For India, we estimate agricultural land owned by households in 2012 using the All-India Debt and Investment Survey (AIDIS).
 This is the same data source used by Kumar (2019) to estimate national wealth in India.
 As documented by Kumar (2019), close to all agricultural land in India is owned by the household sector.
-We extend these estimates for the period 2013-2020, assuming that agricultural land has remained constant as a percentage of national income during the set of the period 2013-2020, assuming that agricultural land has remained constant as a percentage of national income at its 2012 level.
+We extend these estimates for the period 2013-2020, assuming that agricultural land has remained constant as a percentage of national income at its 2012 level.

-Global Land Inequality project
+Global Land Inequality Project